-4 Ease Troubleshooting: Quickly Identify and Recover from a Failure
+4 Ease Troubleshooting: Quickly Find and Recover from a Fault

 VNNOX Care displays the screen connection topology, operating status and fault details, which allows you to quickly find the location and cause of a fault, reducing troubleshooting cost and improving maintenance efficiency.